Biopsy Procedures Mesothelioma

 - Bronchoscopic Biopsy: Involves passing a long, thin, flexible tube down the throat to examine the airways for tumors and remove a small sample through the tube.

-- Excisional Biopsy: Involves attempting to remove all of the affected area rather than taking a small tissue sample.
-(Accompanied with greater risks for patient).
+- Excisional Biopsy: Involves attempting to remove all of the affected areas rather than taking a small tissue sample.
+(Accompanied by greater risks for the patient).

 - Fine-Needle Aspiration Biopsy: Involves the physician using a long thin needle to remove a sample of the cancer tumor.

 - Incisional/Core Biopsy: Involves removing a small part of the tumor if the needed sample is in an easy access location.

 - Laparoscopy: Procedure involves examining the inside of the abdomen.

 - Mediastinoscopy: Procedure that examines the center of the chest around the heart to determine if cancer has spread to lymph nodes in the chest or neck.